 What it lacked in looks was offset by comfort, roomy interiors, and luxury, The lower bar/lounge sat 14, the upper deck seating 55 passengers with 28 sleeper berths.
 Pan Am flew the plane on premier services to Hawaii and across the Atlantic.
 BOAC describes its premier Monarch service to New York as a roomy flying hotel with luxurious dressing rooms, comfortable armchairs, sleeper births with breakfast in bed, and a spiral staircase leading down to the club-like atmosphere of a bar and lounge.

-Back then the atmosphere on board was different, more relaxed. with more social interaction between passengers and crew.
+Back then the flying atmosphere on board was different, more relaxed. with more social interaction between passengers and crew.
 Captains and officers circulated about greeting and visiting with passengers.
 Captains occasionally left the flight deck door open, with only a velvet rope strung to keep the overly curious out.
-Others had a Captains table set up for dinning with important passengers.
+Others had a Captain’s table set up for dining with important passengers.

 I remember it as all very nice but painfully slow with cabin vibrations making sleep difficult.
-The vibrations diminished and the excitement kicked up after we lost an engine west bound to New York.
+The vibrations diminished and the excitement kicked up after we lost an engine westbound to New York.
 The dead prop was just outside our window in the forward compartment.
-After several checks by he flight engineer the plane landed at Gander, Newfoundland.
+After several checks by the flight engineer, the plane landed at Gander, Newfoundland.
 There passengers moved from airliner comfort and luxury to Army barrack simplicity.
-Eventually a passing New York bound flight was diverted to pick some of us up.
+Eventually, a passing New York-bound flight was diverted to pick some of us up.

 Mechanically temperamental, the cantankerous engines were high maintenance and the aircraft was a flop with commercial airlines with only 56 sold.
 Of those 56, 10 were lost in flight taking with them 135 lives.
 Luckily for Boeing the Stratocruiser was a hit with the military (the Air Force purchased nine hundred).